koenrane/KR-new-site/content/game-theoretic-alignment-in-terms-of-attainable-utility.md

 - In a common-payoff game, the global max common payoff achieves both the max attainable social welfare and the max individual payoffs for each player.
 Thus, common-payoff games are an equality case of the Alignment inequality.
 - In a _constant-welfare game_ (where $w(\vec{u}) = \sum_i u_i$ is constant), maximal social welfare is trivially achieved.
 Thus, constant-welfare games are an equality case of the Coordination inequality.

-There are some caveats to this interpretation.
+This interpretation requires caveats.
 While the "limiting cases" for alignment are equality cases of the C-A inequalities, they're not a full characterization of the equality cases.

 The Coordination inequality
 : is an equality IFF the action profile maximizes social welfare.
 The set of games for which all action profiles maximize welfare is precisely the constant-welfare games.